 Views of Disney Genie+ have been very mixed, with some guests complaining of a lack of available attractions and little difference in waiting times.

 This is the one bit of the new changes I do not like.
-However, it is here, and we will have to get used to it.
+However, it is here, and we must get used to it.
 Not all of the most popular attractions are not included in Disney Genie+.
 An individual fee will be required to access the lightning lane for these attractions.

-Lightning Lane “á la carte” will be available for all guests each day, including those who have not purchased Disney Genie+.
-You will be able to buy up to 2 attractions each day, booked one at a time.
-Initially, each park had two attractions available to purchase via Lightning Lane “á la carte”, but currently, it is only one.
+Lightning Lane “á la carte” will be available for all guests daily, including those who have not purchased Disney Genie+.
+You can buy up to 2 attractions each day, booked one at a time.
+Initially, each park had two attractions available to buy via Lightning Lane “á la carte”, but currently, it is only one.
 The attractions are: